Software Inc.

 - 5 % negative mentions

 The game is widely praised for its humor, with players finding it both funny and addictive, often losing track of time while playing.
-The comedic elements, including amusing animations and clever tooltips, contribute to a lighthearted experience that resonates particularly well with those interested in software development.
-Overall, the humor is a standout feature, making the game enjoyable and entertaining.
+The comedic elements, including amusing animations and clever tooltips, contribute to a lighthearted experience that keeps players engaged.
+While some find the humor can become repetitive or annoying over time, the overall consensus is that the game successfully delivers a humorous take on software development.

 “So I saw this on a YouTube channel called 'The Spiffing Brit' and the whole concept of having company lawyers to get you out of being a business scumbag looked hilarious to play.”